Who should run KL? Study into local polls stirs fears over demographics

 The proposal has drawn political attention partly because the Chinese-led Democratic Action Party (DAP), a key component of the ruling coalition that has long backed restoring local government elections, has performed strongly in urban constituencies such as KL.

-“There is no need to worry, this study is not carried out by DAP members.
+“There is no need to worry; this study is not carried out by DAP members.
 It is by IIUM, and I am confident in the quality of their research,” Ms Yeoh told reporters on Feb 3.

 No vote, no voice

 Local government elections in Malaysia were suspended in 1965 under the Emergency (Suspension of Local Government Elections) Regulations during the Indonesia-Malaysia Confrontation, when the federal government invoked emergency powers amid security concerns and political tensions.
-Although local councils had previously been elected, the suspension halted municipal polls nationwide, and elected bodies were gradually replaced with appointed administrators and temporary boards in the years that followed.

 Rather than restoring elections after the emergency period, Parliament entrenched the change through the Local Government Act 1976, which abolished the legal basis for local government elections and formalised a system of appointed councillors.
-Since then, local authorities have remained appointed by state government or the federal government in the Federal Territories, with successive administrations citing administrative, legal and political considerations for not reinstating local polls.

-Government data showed 47.7 per cent Malay or other Bumiputera, 41.6 per cent Chinese, 10 per cent Indian and 0.7 per cent others.
+Demographics sharpen the debate.
+According to the Department of Statistics Malaysia, Kuala Lumpur had a population of about 2.1 million in 2025, based on mid-year estimates.
+Government data showed it comprised 47.7 per cent Malay or other bumiputera, 41.6 per cent Chinese, 10 per cent Indian and 0.7 per cent others.
 Malays do not form an outright majority.
 Non-Malay communities together account for slightly more than half of the population.

 The political backdrop helps explain the anxiety.
-In the 2022 general election, the DAP won five of KL’s parliamentary seats, largely in commercial and inner-city constituencies where Chinese voters were concentrated.
+In the 2022 General Election, the DAP won five of KL’s parliamentary seats, largely in commercial and inner-city constituencies where Chinese voters were concentrated.

 Learning from neighbours

-He noted that local government elections were suspended in the 1960s and later abolished in 1976, and that any reintroduction would require legal changes.
+The constitutional scholar noted that local government elections were suspended in the 1960s and later abolished in 1976, and that any reintroduction would require legal changes.

 Mr Amirul Ruslan, a KL-based urbanist, said electing a mayor would bring visibility and accountability to a city administration that currently operates largely out of public view, with residents having no direct say in choosing its leadership.